 But low cost, IoT-enabled sensors have been changing this.
 One such sensor is Awair, a San Francisco based company that manufactures wireless, indoor air quality monitors capable of tracking temperature, humidity, CO2, VOCs, and fine dust (PM2.5).
 In September 2017, a notable smog settled over the city, and Awair decided to utilize its database to see just how bad the problem was.
 The results were striking: “across the board, [homes] experienced at least a 50% increase in harmful [PM2.5] particles.”

 These unusually high readings were the result of wildfires raging in other areas of the state.
 The Awair team posited that high summer temperatures resulted in homeowners cracking a window in the hopes of cooling off.
-Unfortunately, this simple act allowed for particulate-ridden air to enter homes, potentially causing long-term health issues, in addition to immediate increases in asthma and allergy symptoms.
+Unfortunately, this simple act allowed for particulate matter-ridden air to enter homes, potentially causing long-term health issues, in addition to immediate increases in asthma and allergy symptoms.
 In the future, San Francisco homeowners can utilize such sensor readings to determine whether or not to crack a window.

 While more can be read about this specific case study here, it’s important to note that it’s merely one of many demonstrating the highly useful insights IoT-based air quality testing can provide.
 Aeroqual, a manufacturer of air smart air quality monitors, lists numerous case studies demonstrating the breadth of use cases.
 Reviewing scientific literature, such as this EPA overview, is also worthwhile.